microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/ISV.md

 ### Mastering the Marketplace

-**[Mastering the Marketplace](https://aka.ms/masteringthemarketplace)** is a site which provides videos, interactive hands-on labs, and sample code to provide a better understanding of the Marketplace:
+**[Mastering the Marketplace](https://aka.ms/masteringthemarketplace)** is a site which provides videos, interactive hands-on labs, and sample code for a better understanding of the Marketplace:

 * [Main Site](https://aka.ms/masteringthemarketplace)
 * [Webinars](https://aka.ms/MTMwebinars)